Dorha85/RaspberryPi3-HotSpot/README.md

 RPI-Wireless-Hotspot
 ====================

-Configures your Raspberry Pi with an attatched WiFi dongle or a Raspberry Pi3 with built in WiFi as a hotspot, broadcasting your ethernet connection to other devices.
-Could be useful in hotel rooms, college dorms or if you just don't feel like buying a router!
+Configures your Raspberry Pi3 with built in WiFi as a hotspot, broadcasting your ethernet connection to other devices.

 Features:
 ---------